HighVorz/emoji-comment/README.md

 # emoji-comment

-.
-Use emojis in comments instead of repeating statements.
+- Use emojis in comments instead of repeating statements
-.
-Search for code by emoji
+- Search for code by emoji

 | emoji | English | Chinese |